-- Costa Rica’s dry season usually lasts from December-April
+- Costa Rica’s dry season lasts from December-April

-- The rainy season is roughly from May-November
+- The rainy (or "green") season lasts from May-November

 Costa Rica’s geography ranges from rainforest-lined beaches to mid-elevation inland towns to mountains, and each come with their own day-to-day weather trends and temperatures.
 This regional weather variation isn't limited to elevation implications—it's also due to being flanked by both the Pacific Ocean and the Caribbean Sea.
 All that aside, the rainy and dry seasons are generally consistent throughout the country: winters are dry and summers are rainy.

 For this exact reason, the most popular time to visit is in the winter.
 A few considerations should be noted: first, Costa Rica's 12-hour days provide ample opportunity for the sun to shine through even when it's rainy.
 And, second, even the heat is tropical so high temperatures, heavy humidity, and intermittent cloudbursts are to be expected at any time of the year.

 Planning a trip to Costa Rica?
 Whether you are traveling during the rainy season or dry season, the December holidays, or an annual festival, our local experts can help you craft the perfect trip for the season with their local expertise.
 Get in touch now